aptos-labs/developer-docs/docs/nodes/validator-node/operator/running-validator-node/using-gcp.md

 ---
-title: "On GCP"
+title: "Using GCP"
 slug: "run-validator-node-using-gcp"
 ---

-# On GCP
+# Using GCP

 This is a step-by-step guide to install an Aptos node on Google GCP.
 Follow these steps to configure a validator node and a validator fullnode on separate machines.